 Priced at Rs 1.7 lakh (ex-showroom Delhi), the Suzuki Gixxer SF 250 offers a great balance of performance and everyday usability.
 This motorcycle also gets raised clip-ons for a sporty yet neutral riding position.
 However, its windscreen is a tad too short to protect the rider properly from wind blasts.

 Its 249cc single-cylinder engine comes with a unique oil cooling system which minimises the engine weight compared to conventional liquid-cooled engines.
 Suzuki has already unveiled the BS6-compliant version at the 2020 Auto Expo.
-The updated motor produces a healthy 26.5PS and 22.6Nm.
+The updated motor produces a healthy 26.5PS and 22.2Nm.
 It feels quite free-revving and offers a strong mid-range performance.
 It may not be frantically fast but it doesn’t feel out of breath at higher rpms either.
 The only downside is that the 12-litre fuel tank feels a tad small compared to its rivals.

 The 2019 iteration of the Dominar 400 gets a comprehensive set of changes to make it even more powerful and a better overall package than its predecessor.
-At Rs 1.74 lakh (ex-showroom Delhi), it offers excellent value for money considering the fact that it comes with a modern liquid-cooled 40PS engine, power cruiser styling, all-LED lighting system, slipper clutch and even a dual-channel ABS.
+At Rs 1.90 lakh (ex-showroom Delhi), it offers excellent value for money considering the fact that it comes with a modern liquid-cooled 40PS engine, power cruiser styling, all-LED lighting system, slipper clutch and even a dual-channel ABS.
 But the BS6 version is also on its way, which is likely to be launched in India soon.
 According to our sources, the BS6-compliant version is likely to be around Rs 2,000 more expensive than the BS4 version.

 The riding position is upright with a slightly forward stance and the seat is wide and cushy enough to keep you comfortable over long hours on the saddle.
 What’s more, the engine is also powerful enough to let you sustain triple-digit speeds on the highway comfortably.
 Out on the highway, it returned an impressive 34kmpl, which coupled with the 13-litre fuel tank should ensure at least 300km range on a tankful.

 The motorcycle feels comfortable at 100-110kmph but beyond that, it feels a little out of breath.
 Even though the motor is now BS6-compliant, it has a similar power figure as before.
 Power has dropped by around 0.5PS, down to 24.31PS from 24.83PS.
 And while the torque output remains the same at 32Nm, the kerb weight has gone up by 5kg from 195kg to 199kg.
 Royal Enfield has equipped the bike with a 15-litre fuel tank which provides a reasonably long range too.
 But the best part is that its long-travel suspension offers a massive 200mm of travel up front and 180mm at the rear.
 This coupled with the 21-inch front and 17-inch rear spoke wheels wrapped with dual-purpose tyres make the bike an absolute hoot to ride off road.
 Royal Enfield offers dual-channel ABS as standard but expert riders will be disappointed to know that the ABS is not switchable.

 Honda CBR250R: Rs 1.94 lakh